-We integrate seamlessly with DAG execution tools such as Airflow, dbt, Prefect, Dagster, Kedro, etc. Great Expectations does not execute your pipelines for you, but instead, validation can simply be run as a step in your pipeline.
+Great Expectations integrates seamlessly with DAG execution tools such as Airflow, dbt, Prefect, Dagster, and Kedro.
+Great Expectations does not execute your pipelines for you, but instead, validation can simply be run as a step in your pipeline.

 Great Expectations is NOT a data versioning tool.

 Great Expectations does not store data itself.
-Instead, it deals in metadata about data: Expectations, Validation Results, etc. If you want to bring your data itself under version control, check out tools like: DVC and Quilt.
+Instead, it deals in metadata about data: Expectations, Validation Results, etc. If you want to bring your data itself under version control, check out tools like: DVC, Quilt, and lakeFS.

 Great Expectations currently works best in a Python environment.